futuretap/InAppSettingsKit/README.md

 	@property (nonatomic, retain) NSSet *hiddenKeys;

 See the sample app for more details.
+Note that InAppSettingsKit uses Settings schema, not TableView semantics: If you want to hide a group of cells, you have to include the Group entry as well as the member entries.

 Subclassing notes